 Pupil Premium is allocated to schools based on the number of children who are currently known to be eligible for Free School Meals (not universal infant free school meals), whose parents serve in the Armed Forces and children who have been looked after in local authority care continuously for more than six months.

-Please see below for out two most recent pupil premium spending plans.
+Please see below for most recent pupil premium spending plans.

 PE & Sport Premium